 Some countries are lucky to win just a couple of medals at the Olympics, while others like the USA and China dominate this global sporting festival.
 In fact, it’s got to the stage where the ‘big boys’ of global politics – USA, Great Britain, China, Russia and Germany – accounted for 36.5% of all medals won at the 2016 Games.

-That’s not exactly great for even competition but there are reasons other than political muscle as to why these nations do so well every four (or five!) years.
+That’s not exactly great for the competition but there are reasons beyond political muscle as to why these nations do so well every four years.
 If you’re looking to bet on medals at the Olympics you may therefore be wondering where the best place is to put your money.

 Well, Paddy Power is here to help with our Olympics guide to the medals…